singhnir/DU-MSc-Lab-C-Prog/Programs/CH02/README.md

-The above 2 figures are created using these builtin functions, having an idea of how to find these and recreate will help you solve roblems on test.
+The above 2 figures are created using these builtin functions, having an idea of how to find these and recreate will help you solve problems on test.